Light Propagation through Space-Time Non-Markovian Random Media: Theory

-If aware all the high order moments of the random field $ u_{w}(t,\boldsymbol{x}) $, we can have a complete description of its overall probability distribution through its generating function.
-Utilizing the above relationship for lower order moments versus higher order moments, for all integer $p,q\geq 2$ , at the spatial coordinate $\boldsymbol{x}_{0}$, there has \cite{chen2017MomentAsymptoticsParabolic,balan2022ExactAsymptoticsStochastica,SeeSupplementalMaterialb}:
+Knowing all the higher-order moments of the random field $ u_{w}(t,\boldsymbol{x}) $, we can obtain a complete description of its overall probability distribution through its generating function.

+Utilizing the above relationship for lower-order moments versus higher-order moments, for all integers $p,q\geq 2$, at the spatial coordinate $\boldsymbol{x}_{0}$, the following exact relationships hold \cite{balan2022ExactAsymptoticsStochastica}:

-where $C_{1}(\alpha,H)$ is a specific parameter connected with $H,\alpha$ \cite{SeeSupplementalMaterialb}.
-Formula Eq.\eqref{w12} is the asymptotic behavior of the solution when the temporal variable $t$ in the hyperbolic Anderson model tends to infinity.
-As the space power law index $\alpha$ appears explicitly in the expression Eq.\eqref{w13}, the space-time characteristics of the media are reflected in the distribution of the propagated light field.
+where $C_{1}(\alpha,H)$ is a deterministic constant dictated by $H$ and $\alpha$, whose exact analytical form is provided in the Supplementary Information \cite{SeeSupplementalMaterialb}.
+Formula Eq.\eqref{w12} describes the asymptotic behavior of the solution when the temporal variable $t$ in the hyperbolic Anderson model tends to infinity.
+As the spatial power-law index $\alpha$ appears explicitly in expression Eq.\eqref{w13}, the space-time characteristics of the media are reflected in the distribution of the propagated light field.

 Subsequently, we analyze the temporal properties of the solution.
-At a given spatial point, by the isometry property there has \cite{balan2010StochasticWaveEquationa}:
+At a given spatial point, by the isometry property, we have \cite{balan2010StochasticWaveEquationa}:

-here $\Lambda(\cdot)$ denotes the associated Lebesgue measure of $\vert \boldsymbol{x}\vert ^{-\alpha}$.
+where $\Lambda(\cdot)$ denotes the associated Lebesgue measure of $\vert \boldsymbol{x}\vert ^{-\alpha}$.
 It is observed that when the Hurst index exceeds 1/2, the covariance function obeys the following identity \cite{balan2010StochasticWaveEquationa}:

 Eq.\eqref{whurt} and Eq.\eqref{iwx} demonstrate that when the Hurst exponent satisfies $H > 1/2$, the random field $W(t, \boldsymbol{x})$ exhibits long-range positive temporal dependence.
 Under this condition, the light field $u_w(t, \boldsymbol{x})$ at any fixed spatial location $\boldsymbol{x}_0$ likewise displays persistent temporal correlation.
 Conversely, for $H < 1/2$, a negatively correlated random field induces analogous anti-persistent behavior in the resulting light field \cite{poujade2006RayleighTaylorTurbulenceNothing,biagini2008StochasticCalculusFractional}.
 This dual dependence is also corroborated by Eq.\eqref{w12} and Eq.\eqref{w13}, wherein the identity $(4H - \alpha)/(2 - \alpha) \equiv 1$ holds exactly at $H = 1/2$, marking the transition between correlation regimes.